SuperDARN/rst/docs/user_guide/mac_install.md

 ## Library Requirements

-> Warning! sudo priviledges need to install the various libraries.
+> Warning! sudo privileges need to install the various libraries.

-If you do not have `sudo` privlidges please contact the system administrator of your system to install the follow libraries for your distribution.
+If you do not have `sudo` privileges please contact the system administrator of your system to install the follow libraries for your distribution.

 We will be installing the dependencies using a Mac compatible package manager, such as Macports or Homebrew.
-Make sure you have one of those installed
+Make sure you have one of those installed.

-Please also note, the names of the following dependicies have been known to change name slightly depending on date, and which package manager you use.
-A quick google can often tell you the new name if it has changed - just replace the name in the install commands if it has changed.
+Note that the names of the following dependencies have been known to change slightly depending on the date and the particular package manager used.
+A quick google search can often tell you the new name if it has changed - just replace the name in the install commands if it has changed.

 [Macports install guide](https://www.macports.org/install.php)